 In many P2P applications, once a peer p determines the peer p' that is responsible for a key, p then asks p' for the file associated with the key.
-If the path from p' to p traverses a congested or low-speed link, the file transfer delay will be long.
+This file might be a music file (MP3), a video, a software package, a document, etc. If the path from p' to p traverses a congested or low-speed link, the file transfer delay will be long.
+In this section, we describe how hierarchical DHTs can be used to create groups of cooperative caches, which can significantly reduce file transfer delays.

-In many hierarchical DHT setups, we expect the peers in a same group to be topologically close and to be interconnected by high-speed links (corporate or university campus).
-By frequently confining file transfers to intra-group transfers, we reduce traffic loads on the access links between the groups and higher-tier ISPs.
+In many hierarchical DHT setups, we expect the peers in a same group to be topologically close and to be interconnected by high-speed links.
+For example, a group might consist of peers in a corporate or university campus, with campus networks using 100 Mbps Ethernet.
+In such an environment, it is typically faster to retrieve files from other peers in the local group, rather than to retrieve the file from the global Internet.
+Also, by frequently confining file transfers to intra-group transfers, we reduce traffic loads on the access links between the groups and higher-tier ISPs.

-Such hierarchical setups can be naturally extended to implement cooperative caching: when a peer $p \in G_i$ wants to obtain the file associated with some key k, it first uses group G_i 's intra-lookup algorithm to find the peer $p' \in G_i$ that would be responsible for k if G_i were the entire set of peers.
+Such hierarchical setups can be naturally extended to implement cooperative caching.
+Consider the following modification to the lookup algorithm.
+When a peer $p \in G_i$ wants to obtain the file associated with some key k, it first uses group G_i 's intra-lookup algorithm to find the peer $p' \in G_i$ that would be responsible for k if G_i were the entire set of peers.
 If p' has a local copy of the file associated with k, it returns the file to p; otherwise, p' obtains the file (using the hierarchical DHT), caches a copy, and forwards the file to p.
-Files are cached in the groups where they have been previously requested.
-Standard analytical techniques to quantify the reduction in average file transfer time and load on access links can be found in [14].
+In this manner, files are cached in the groups where they have been previously requested (until they are replaced by a cache replacement algorithm, such as LRU).
+If a significant fraction of requests are for popular files, then a significant fraction of file transfers will be intra-group transfers.
+Thus, the hierarchical design can be used to create a P2P content distribution network.
+As a function of file sizes, cache sizes, request distributions and access bandwidth, one can use standard analytical techniques [20] to quantify the reduction in average file transfer time and load on access links.